openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 Assess Peer Responses
 =====================

-When the peer assessment step starts, you see each original question, another learner's responses, and the rubric for the assignment.
-Above the responses you can see how many responses you are expected to assess and how many you have already assessed.
+When the peer assessment step starts, you can see counts of how many responses you are expected to assess and how many you have already assessed at the top of the page.
+Then you see each original question, another learner's response, and the rubric for the assignment.

 .. image:: ../../shared/students/Images/PA_S_PeerAssmt.png
    :alt: An in-progress peer assessment.